razielar/forecasting_with_ML/README.md

 ## 1) <a id='one'></a> Time Series as regression

+### Time series types

+Regular types are easier to forecast them.

+### Time series components

+* **Trend**: long term change in the mean of the time series.
+* **Seasonality**: regular, repetitive fluctuations.
+* **Cyclicity**: irregular fluctuations over longer time periods.
+For example, recessions or wars.
+* **Residuals**: error term.

+### Forecasting models

+Some advantages of using ML models:
+* Interpretability
+* Model non-linear or complex relationships
+* Model multiple time series simultaneously
+* Combine features from: the time series and exogenous data sources

 ## 2) <a id='two'></a> Multistep forecasting

 ## 3) <a id='three'></a> Multiseries forecasting